microsoft/pxt/docs/packages/getting-started.md

 ### ~

-Read more an [defining-blocks](https://makecode.com/defining-blocks) to learn how to surface your APIs into blocks and JavaScript.
+Read more on [defining blocks](/defining-blocks) to learn how to surface your APIs into blocks and JavaScript.

 ### Icon